adyeths/u2o/README.md

 The latter was developed for CrossWire, though it's been hardly touched by Chris since 2014.

 Since then usfm2osis was forked and further developed by others.
+See https://github.com/refdoc/Module-tools

 That's what CrossWire is currently using.

 See also https://github.com/JohnAustinDev/osis-converters which is used for the **IBT** modules repository.